monocongo/climate_indices/README.md

       --destination_dir /indices`

 #### nClimDiv
-The script `process_nclimdiv.py` is used to compute climate indicators from [nClimDiv](https://www.ncdc.noaa.gov/monitoring-references/maps/us-climate-divisions.php) input datasets.
-Usage of this script requires specifying the input file name and corresponding variable names for precipitation, temperature, and soil constant datasets, as well as the month scales over which the scaled indicators (SPI, SPEI, and PAP) are to be computed, plus the base output file name and the initial and final years of the calibration period.
+The script `process_nclimdiv.py` is used to compute climate indices from [nClimDiv](https://www.ncdc.noaa.gov/monitoring-references/maps/us-climate-divisions.php) input datasets.
+Usage of this script requires specifying the input file name and corresponding variable names for precipitation, temperature, and soil constant datasets, as well as the month scales over which the scaled indices (SPI, SPEI, and PAP) are to be computed, plus the base output file name and the initial and final years of the calibration period.

 This script has the following required command line arguments: